Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 If you serviced your rim, make sure you have reinstalled the rim lock!

 Step 15 - Install Rim LockThere are two ways to mount your tire.
-You can install the first bead then the tube, or the tube and then the first bead I will show you both methods, starting with bead, then the tube
+You can install the first bead, then the tube, or the tube, and then the first bead.
+I will show you both methods, starting with the bead and then the tube.

-No matter what method you use, the valve stem nut goes on the inside of the rim.
-I know this seems counter-intuitive, but there’s an excellent reason.Step 16 - Valve Stem Nut Goes Inside The Rim The nut supports the valve stem and protects the rubber at the valve stem joint from rubbing against the inside of the rim.
+No matter your method, the valve stem nut goes inside the rim.
+I know this seems counter-intuitive, but there’s an excellent reason.Step 16 - Valve Stem Nut Goes Inside The Rim The nut supports the valve stem and protects the rubber at the stem joint from rubbing against the inside of the rim.

 This Is What A Ripped Valve Stem Looks Like